xKamuna/Discord-Self-Bot/README.md

   - token: Your bot or user token

+  - webhooktoken: A token from a webhook for the notifier (last part of a webhook URL)

+  - webhookID: The ID of a webhook (also present in URL of a webhook)

   - googleapikey: A Google API Key.
 Enable Custom Search engine and Youtube Data API

   - imageEngineKey: Google Custom Search Engine key (can be the same as searchEngineKey but not recommended)